rocketraman/basicmon/README.md

 ## License

-This software is distributed under the terms of the LGPL License:
+This software is distributed under the terms of the Apache License v2:
-  * check "lgpl.txt" in the root directory of the project
+  * check "LICENSE.txt" in the root directory of the project
   * portions of this code are from the Java Simon project, and are included with permission

+(c) Copyright 2014 Raman Gupta